-Infographics are excellent ways to communicate.
-They deliver a lot of content in an easy-to-read format.
-They’re easily shareable.
+Infographics are an excellent way to communicate, and the right infographic ideas can help deliver a lot of content in an easy-to-read format.
 And, yes, they do look pretty.
 But they’re much more than a pretty package.
 When used correctly, they are a powerful storytelling device.
 By combining great visuals, great data, and great copy, they stimulate powerful learning centers in the brain, helping connect ideas much quicker than images or text alone.
-So how do you put them to work for you?
-Whether you’re a newb who’s never worked on one before or an OG who’s done it a million times, remember that all good infographics start with good infographic ideas.
+(If you want to learn more about their application, check out our guide to infographics.)

 16 Tips for Infographic Ideas